Quantifying the efficiency of state preparation via quantum variational eigensolvers: Introduction

-In this paper, we address the problem of using QAOA to prepare the ground state of some quantum Hamiltonian $H$ that depends on one or more tunable parameters $H(h_1,h_2,\ldots)$, such that $H$ is non-integrable for generic values of $h_1$, $h_2$, etc. We are interested in predicting the relative success of QAOA state preparation across the phase diagram defined by the parameters $h_1$, $h_2, \ldots$; moreover, our aim is to relate the success of preparation to some physical property of the target state.
-While standard quantities such as the von Neumann (entanglement) entropy of the target state poorly correlate with the success of QAOA, we find that the success of state preparation correlates with the property called \emph{interaction distance}\cite{turner_optimal_2017}.
+In this paper, we address the problem of using QAOA to prepare the ground state of some quantum Hamiltonian $H$ that depends on one or more tunable parameters $H(h_1,h_2,\ldots)$, such that $H$ is non-integrable for general values of $h_1$, $h_2$, etc. We are interested in predicting the relative success of QAOA state preparation across the phase diagram defined by the parameters $h_1$, $h_2, \ldots$; moreover, our aim is to relate the success of preparation to some physical property of the target state.
+It has been argued that the von Neumann (entanglement) entropy of the target state may determine the quality of the variational approximation at very low circuit depths~\cite{BravoPrieto2020scalingof}.
+However, at these depths, the states prepared by QAOA are generally still far from the target state.
+We find that, ultimately, the quality of QAOA state preparation correlates with the property called \emph{interaction distance}\cite{turner_optimal_2017}.
 The latter can be evaluated from the eigenvalue spectrum of the system's (reduced) density matrix.
 Our findings are numerically supported by examples of non-integrable quantum Ising models.